RyanNgCT/CS2106-prep/Week 5/Lecture 5 - Interprocess Communications.md

 - possible memory model is one that of producer-consumer $\implies$ need to agree how data is structured

+- must ensure that no two processes are performing a write operation at once $\implies$ data corruption
 ##### Example: Chromium Browsers
 ![shared-memory-eg](../assets/shared-memory-eg.png)
 ##### Advantages
 - **Efficient:** only the initial steps, the create and attach shared memory region involves the OS
+	- very fast communications
 - **Easy to use:** shared memory region $M$ behaves similarly to normal memory space
 ##### Disadvantages
 - **Synchronization:** shared resource but we need to synchronize access